rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-faq.md

 servers deploy fully ready for service by using various programs such as Chef, Puppet, and Salt.

-### Does Autoscale record the history of a scale action?
+### Does Auto Scale record the history of a scale action?

 Not currently.
-The **history** resource on the Autoscale API endpoint will show scaling history, triggers, and user changes.
+The **history** resource on the Auto Scale API endpoint will show scaling history, triggers, and user changes.
 It will be available in a future release.

-### How do I know what actions are taken by Autoscale on my behalf?
+### How do I know what actions are taken by Auto Scale on my behalf?

-Some of the actions Autoscale takes on your behalf are deferred; for example, when you set a schedule to create additional servers.
+Some of the actions Auto Scale takes on your behalf are deferred; for example, when you set a schedule to create additional servers.
 Auto Scale will soon have an advanced audit log to track when Rackspace takes actions on your behalf.
-You will be able to access this through the **history** resource on the Autoscale API endpoint.
+You will be able to access this through the **history** resource on the Auto Scale API endpoint.

-### How much does the Rackspace Autoscale service cost?
+### How much does the Rackspace Auto Scale service cost?

-Autoscale is available at no cost to Rackspace Cloud customers, although you do pay for the servers created by a scale-up until they are removed.
+Auto Scale is available at no cost to Rackspace Cloud customers, although you do pay for the servers created by a scale-up until they are removed.

-### Can I add an existing server to an Autoscale group?
+### Can I add an existing server to an Auto Scale group?

-No. Even if you add the **autoscale-group-id** metadata to the server, the Autoscale back end service will not know the server belongs in the group.
-Autoscale manages only servers created by Autoscale.
+No. Even if you add the **autoscale-group-id** metadata to the server, the Auto Scale back end service will not know the server belongs in the group.
+Auto Scale manages only servers created by Auto Scale.

-### What happens if I delete an Autoscale server through the API or the Cloud Control Panel?
+### What happens if I delete an Auto Scale server through the API or the Cloud Control Panel?

-Autoscale currently does not track what happens to servers outside of the Autoscale system.
-If a server is deleted outside of the system, Autoscale will continue to treat the server as if it still exists.
-If you then try to delete the server through Autoscale (for example, by scaling down), no problems should occur.
+Auto Scale currently does not track what happens to servers outside of the Auto Scale system.
+If a server is deleted outside of the system, Auto Scale will continue to treat the server as if it still exists.
+If you then try to delete the server through Auto Scale (for example, by scaling down), no problems should occur.

-A new API endpoint has been added to Autoscale, **DELETE server**, that allows you to remove a specific server from a scaling group.
-You can use this endpoint to bring Autoscale back in sync with the correct number of servers in a group when a server has been deleted through the API or the Cloud Control Panel.
+A new API endpoint has been added to Auto Scale, **DELETE server**, that allows you to remove a specific server from a scaling group.
+You can use this endpoint to bring Auto Scale back in sync with the correct number of servers in a group when a server has been deleted through the API or the Cloud Control Panel.
 For more information, see the Rackspace Auto Scale Developer's Guide [Delete server from scaling